Tuesday, June 10, 2008

 Women have had little political power, and in many countries have no power.
 In some Middle Eastern countries, women still wear burka.
 Many more are robed and veiled.
 Few women have financial control to the extent that men do.
 Married women have husbands that earn the bulk of the household income, pay the bills, and make major decisions.
 Almost all women earn less than men do in comparable jobs.

+Even in the US, where by law, women are equal to men; women have little overt, public political power.
 Women are outnumbered three to one in Congress, and that's with a record high number of women in Congress now.
 The 2008 election cycle is the first in which a woman has ever even come close to the White House.
 Here is a good place to point out that Tonie Nathan, the Libertarian Vice Presidential candidate in 1972 was the first to ever receive an Electoral vote.
 In fact, women all over the world are subject to, submissive to, sometimes downright slaves, to men.

 Why?
 As I see it, it’s a combination of things.